fredbi/go-experiments/go-openapi/README.md

 #### Why would I want to keep the same kompass?

-Simply because API-land is too vast to be covered by a framework.
+Simply because API land is too vast to be covered by a framework.
-There are so many use-cases, so many opinions, so many ways to achieve similar things.
+There are so many use cases, so many opinions, so many ways to achieve similar things.
-Even though OpenAPI came as a way to unify a bit the practice of building a REST-like API, the field remain largely open.
+Even though OpenAPI was created to unify the practice of building a REST-like API, the field remains largely open.

-I like the idea of a toolkit that simplifies a few things (boring things, highly specialized or technical things), but leaves it up to developers to decide about their design.
+I like the idea of a toolkit that simplifies a few things (boring things, highly specialized or technical things) but leaves it up to developers to decide about their design.

 #### Approach to refactoring

 There are a lot of jewels here and there.
 What I'd like to do is to split them apart.
 I am currently working at "salvaging" a few such nice bits of code by refactoring actions.
-A humble improvement, but hopefully it could help in a future more ambitious endeavor.
+It is a humble improvement, but hopefully it could help in a future more ambitious endeavor.

 Since keeping backward compatibility is important, this is primarily achieved by moving various sub-packages into modules.
 This would eventually lead to either new go-openapi repos or muti-modules mono-repos with the existing ones (ex: `swag` or `strfmt`).